HMPO/hmpo-form-wizard/README.md

 ## Migrating to wizard v8
 * Options are deep cloned to `req.form.options` on every request.
 These can be mutated by overriding the `configure(req, res, next)` method.
 Tests may need to be updated to make sure `req.form.options` is set to the same object as the controller options when not running the whole request lifecycle.
 * The `noPost` option will now set the step as complete if the `render` method is overridden.
 Previously this was done by `render`.

+## Migrating to wizard v9
+* The `hmpo-form-controller` has been merged into the wizard's controller.
+* Dependent fields that are hidden are not set to their formatted defaults in `_process` instead of as part of `_validation`
+* The interface to the validation library has changed.
+* The `locals()` lifecycle event is now called asynchronously if a callback is supplied: `locals(req, res, callback(err, locals))`.
+The method can still be overwridden synchonrously by only providing a method as `locals(req, res)`.